Do Better. Think BIGGER!

 “During Week 4 of Project XYZ, I interviewed two STEAM professionals at the local Amazon Distribution Center that specialized in logistics during a Zoom conference call.
 I did not know that dressing professionally is tied to the salary I want to earn at many companies that operate within the transportation industry.
 They also taught me that success in any business comes from fully understanding how to sustain its operations.”

-Award learners with the micro-credential (certification) that represents mastery of each lesson’s main employability skill.
+Award learners that complete our online Money Guide for Young Entrepreneurs courses with the micro-credential (certification) that represents mastery of each lesson’s main employability skill.

 WANT TO START YOUR OWN JEM TEAM?

 Sign up to participate in our next Train-The-Trainer Workshop